-I acquired a 2 bed flat in Quinton, conveyancing formalities finalised March 2002.
-Can you give me give me an indication of the likely cost of a lease extension?
-Similar flats in Quinton with an extended lease are worth £211,000.
-The ground rent is £45 invoiced annually.
-The lease runs out on 21st October 2091
+I own a ground floor flat in Quinton, conveyancing having been completed half a dozen years ago.
+How much will my lease extension cost?
+Similar flats in Quinton with an extended lease are worth £216,000.
+The average or mid-range amount of ground rent is £50 yearly.
+The lease terminates on 21st October 2091

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
-Do not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for renewing a lease, but we are not able to supply the actual costs in the absence of detailed due diligence.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.

 Been reading online that Quinton solicitors are more expensive than licensed conveyancers in Quinton when it comes to purchasing a property.
 Am I better off using a conveyancer or a solicitor if I am purchasing for my home move in Quinton.

 When it comes to conveyancing in Quinton the costs are unlikely to vary dramatically depending on whether the legal expert is a licenced conveyancer or solicitor.